TeamHarTex/HarTex/README.md

 Probably not.
 HarTex has so many moving pieces that running a local instance of it is very complicated.
 The sole purpose of having the source code released and updated frequently, is to allow others to understand the inner workings of the bot and audit its functionality.
-You *may* run a local instance of HarTex for your server.
+You *may* run a local instance of HarTex for your guild.

 HarTex Development
 ------------------